 A Guide to Carpet Stain Removal

 Our homes act as harbingers of comfort, and we try our best to keep it in optimal condition.
 But often, our carpets face the brunt of certain uncontrollable actions.
 Sometimes someone accidently spills over some wine, and at other times kids walk in with muddy shoes.
-Now, under such circumstances, the carpet is left with a stain and requires immediate cleaning.
+Now, under such circumstances, we are left with a carpet stain and requires immediate cleaning.
 Even if you try your best to keep your carpet spruced up, something will always spring up on you.
 Thus, it is important to be adept in the crucial art that is carpet stain removal.

 The Two Types of Carpet Staining Are:

 Soiling happens when a residue of the carpet cleaner, used to remove the stain, is left on the carpet fibres.
 The residue becomes sticky on not being completely rinsed and blotted, thus attracting dirt and soil.

 Wicking happens when the substance that was spilled soaks through the carpet into its backing and sometimes even the underpad.
 In this case, the substance stuck in the backing and/or underpad is reabsorbed by the carpet and makes it way to the carpet fibres.
 Wicking usually happens when the carpet has not completely been dried out after steam cleaning.

 Now that you know what can affect your carpets, how can you prevent it from happening?

 Treat spills immediately to prevent it from soaking deep into the carpet, thereby preventing the reappearance of stains.
 After this, lay down a stack of papers or a clean towel to draw up the left-over moisture in the carpet.
 Else, you can contact the best Carpet Steam Cleaning team in Perth to remove the stains and clean your carpets professionally.
 The high-grade, professional equipment used by our team will ensure that your carpets are clean and dry; thereby leaving no chance for wicking to occur.